Home / LSA Students / Academics & Requirements / LSA Degrees & Requirements / Writing Requirements /

-The First-Year Writing Requirement should be completed in the first year with a minimum grade of C- and must be satisfied before electing a class to satisfy the Upper-Level Writing Requirement.
-Advanced Placement (AP) credit is not equivalent to the FYWR.
+The First-Year Writing Requirement should be completed in the first year with a minimum grade of C– and must be satisfied before electing a class to satisfy the Upper-Level Writing Requirement.
+Advanced Placement (AP) credit does not fulfill the FYWR.

 Transfer students who have completed writing courses at another college or university may be able to use those courses to satisfy the First-Year Writing Requirement.
 The list of currently approved and non-approved courses is available at:

 Students who seek a more individualized and gradual introduction to college writing may choose to take WRITING 100: Transition to College Writing and/or WRITING 120: College Writing for Multilingual Writers offered by the Sweetland Center for Writing before a First-Year Writing Requirement course.

 WRITING 100 is a 3-credit ungraded course designed for students who:

 - seek more experience drafting and revising academic essays;